timdegraff/Investment-Calculator/blueprint.md

 ---

-## 3. Current Plan: UI & Style Refinements
+## 3. Current Plan: Add Multi-Property Support

-This section outlines the plan for the current requested change, which focuses on fixing visual inconsistencies and bugs in the UI.
+This section outlines the plan for the current requested change, which focuses on adding support for multiple real estate properties.

 ### 3.1.
 Goal

-To polish the user interface by fixing the styling of input fields to match the dark theme and correcting a layout bug in the income card's checkbox section.
+To enhance the "Assets & Debts" tab by allowing users to add and manage multiple real estate properties, bringing its functionality in line with the "Investments" and "Debts" sections.

 ### 3.2.
 Actionable Steps

-1.  **Correct Income Card Checkbox:**
+1.  **Update `index.html`:**
+    *   **File:** `index.html`
+    *   **Action:** Restructure the "Real Estate" card.
+Replace the current single-entry form with a table structure.
+Add a `card-header` containing a title and a `+ Add` button (`<button data-add-row="real-estate-rows" ...>`).
+The table will have a `<tbody>` with the ID `real-estate-rows` to dynamically hold the property entries.

+2.  **Create New Template:**
     *   **File:** `templates.js`
-    *   **Action:** Locate the `income` template and find the third checkbox (`<input data-id="matchIncBonus" ...>`).
-Correct the typo in its `type-` attribute to `type="checkbox"` to fix the layout.

-2.  **Fix Input Field Styles:**
-    *   **File:** `public/css/style.css`
-    *   **Action:** Add a new CSS rule to explicitly set the `background-color` and `color` for the `.input-base` class, which is used for most text inputs and select elements.
-This will override any default browser styles and ensure all input fields have the correct dark background and light text, resolving the white-background issue.
+    *   **Action:** Add a new `realEstate` template function.
+This function will generate the HTML for a table row (`<tr>`) that includes input fields for "Property Name", "Property Value", and "Mortgage Balance", along with a "Remove" button.